ntruchsess/tractusx/documentation/architecture/decision-log.md

 - A Connector DNS service will be used to translate between company oneid and connectorid

 Upload-App:
-- static mapping of custom fields towards tractus-x information model
+- Static mapping of custom fields towards tractus-x information model

 IDS Components:
 - Use DAPS instance from Fraunhofer
 - Fraunhofer will provide certificates for connectors
 - Broker will be setup as backend component to evaluate the technical integration of different Dataspace Connectors.
-Connection to fronend to be discussed.
-Frontend mock will be available.
+No connection to fronend.

 Infrastructure:
 - Portal, Connectors and services will all be containerized